 Local and central government voting

 Voter turnout in Christchurch local government elections declined overall from 52% in 1992 to a low of 39% in 2016, a declining trend apparent across all city councils in New Zealand.
 It has fluctuated over this time, and 2010 saw a brief increase in turnout following the earthquakes, at 52%.
-Since 2016, turnout has increased and was 44% in 2022.
+Since 2016, turnout has increased to 44% in 2022.
 Voter turnout in general elections is higher and follows national trends, averaging 82% since 1999.

 Mixed Result